 Skip to content

-When it comes to fats and cholesterol, a lot of people naturally want to keep their distance, because all they can think of is obesity, heart disease, high blood pressure, and other health problems.
-But in fact, like protein and carbohydrates, fat is an important nutrient, and it provides energy that our bodies need.
-So let's look at fat in depth.
+When it comes to fat, a lot of people want to keep their distance, because all they can think of is obesity, heart disease, high blood pressure, and other illnesses.
+In fact, fat is an essential nutrient and the major source of energy to meet our body’s need.
+So let’s look at fat in depth.

-Fats play many roles inside our body.
+Fat plays many roles in our body.
 These include:

 1. Fat stores energy, which can be converted and released when our body need.
 The subcutaneous fat (the layer of fat directly beneath our skin) also serves as an insulator, which helps maintain our body temperature.

-2. Most fat are found in adipose tissues, which surround and protect our body's internal organs.
+2. Most fat is found in adipose tissues, which surrounds and protects our internal organs.

 3. Fat serves as a medium for transporting and absorbing fat-soluble vitamins such as vitamins A, D, E and K.

-4. Fat is an essential component in the production of cholesterol, vitamin D, bile acid, and certain hormones.
+4. Fat is an essential ingredient in the production of cholesterol, vitamin D, bile acid, and certain hormones.

 5. Fat ensures the proper functioning of our nervous system and skin.